British 1960s Cufflinks

 psychedelic era.
 Ideal for your next stroll down Carnaby

-Street or an evening with friends listening to the Stones.
+Street or an evening with friends playing the Stones.

 Crafted in 9 carat gold, circa 1969.

 British jewelers have a long tradition of creating finely crafted cufflinks.
 This pair is an elegant example.
 Note the sturdy ring brackets and the strong clip-links that secure these cufflinks on the cuff.
 The backs of the cufflinks, like the fronts, are finished with a bright, high polish.